 Patterns similar to the taijitu also form part of Celtic, Etruscan and Roman iconography, where they too are loosely referred to as yin yang symbols, but no relationship between these and the original Chinese symbol has ever been established.
 This does not mean none exists, since from very early times, contact and trade between east and west occurred.

-A small number of circular, mandala arrangements of hexagrams have been established over the ages.
-The bā gùa, the traditional arrangement of the trigrams, usually printed on a mirror, is also traditional and ancient.
+A small number of circular, mandala arrangements of trigrams have been established over the ages.
+The bā gùa, the traditional arrangement usually printed on a mirror, is also traditional and ancient.
 Yin and yang, whilst common expressions associated with many schools of classical Chinese culture, are especially associated with the Taoists.
 Another view holds the I Ching is primarily a Confucianist philosophical document.
 The fact both Confucianism and Taoism claim direct descent from it suggests it's the source of eastern philosophical thought.

 In ancient China, the I Ching grew to have two distinct but interlinked functions, similar to magic and alchemy in the west.
 The first was as a compendium of ancient cosmic principles, the second was its use in divination.
 Due to these uses, it escaped the Royal court to be sold and told in marketplaces and on roadsides, serving the illiterate peasantry, while the educated elite used it to tune-up their virtue.
 The I Ching has influenced countless philosophers, artists and even business people throughout history.